jonkrohn/ML-foundations/README.md

 ### Where and When

 This repository is home to the code that accompanies Jon Krohn's *Machine Learning Foundations* series of tutorials, which were initially offered as eight 3.5-hour-long [live online trainings in the O'Reilly learning platform](https://www.oreilly.com/search/?query=machine%20learning%20foundations&formats=live%20online%20training&sort=relevance) from May 2020 through September 2020.
-The content is now being rolled out via several different platforms to suit whatever your preferred mode of learning is:
+The content is now being rolled out via several different platforms to suit your preferred mode of learning is:

 * Free **YouTube** videos on Jon Krohn's [*ML Foundations* YouTube playlist](https://www.youtube.com/playlist?list=PLRDl2inPrWQW1QSWhBU0ki-jq_uElkh2a)
 * **Udemy** courses (the [first one](https://www.udemy.com/course/machine-learning-data-science-foundations-masterclass/) is two hours long and free)